All Products

 Document Center

-Binary Classification Evaluation is a technique used to assess the performance of binary classification models by calculating metrics such as AUC, KS, and F1 Score.
-The evaluation outputs include KS curves, PR curves, ROC curves, LIFT Charts, and Gain Charts, which collectively provide a comprehensive view of the model's classification effectiveness and performance.
+Binary Classification Evaluation is a technique used to assess the performance of binary classification models by calculating metrics such as Area Under the Curve (AUC), Kolmogorov-Smirnov (KS), and F1 Score.
+The evaluation outputs include KS curves, precision-recall (PR) curves, receiver operating characteristic (ROC) curves, LIFT Charts, and Gain Charts.
+These outputs provide a comprehensive view of the model's classification performance.

 Configure the component